Skip to main content

 • Program Outcomes: Data demonstrate that the program achieves the expected outcomes (e.g., professional licensure pass rate) and continuous improvement.

 Nursing graduates must obtain professional licensure to work as registered nurses.
 Each state oversees its professional licensure decisions.
-The nursing regulatory bodies in 24 states require pre-licensure nursing programs to have national nursing accreditation.
+The nursing regulatory bodies in 31 states require pre-licensure nursing programs to have national nursing accreditation.
 So, attending an accredited nursing program will ensure you can sit for the professional licensure exam.
+Choosing an accredited program helps ensure you meet licensure requirements across different states.

 Nursing school accreditation can also improve your future employment opportunities.
 Some employers prefer job candidates who have graduated from an accredited nursing program.
 When you choose an accredited program, you’ll expand your employment potential.